The short answer: Immediately. That is, if you want to buy a home at some point in the next year, or any time thereafter.

 Then we have to take into account the home loan process, which can take anywhere from 30-45 days or longer.

-If we round that up to two months and add a couple months of looking, we’re around four months.
+If we round that up to two months and add a couple months of looking, we’re already around four months.

 But the odds of finding your dream home in two months might be quite low if you’re a picky buyer, which you should be in most cases.

-In reality, you could well be looking for six months before you find something you like, then once you submit an offer and get your mortgage, it’s seven or eight months.
+In reality, you could be looking for six months before you find something you like, then once you submit an offer and get your mortgage, it’s seven or eight months.

 Factor in the time you were thinking about buying a home for a few months before that, the general financial preparation (saving for a down payment, getting credit in order, etc.), and the pre-approval piece, and you’re at a year in many cases.